 What happens at a prenatal appointment?

 During regularly scheduled visits to the midwifery clinic, midwives provide physical examinations and assessments, support and information.
 Appointments are on average 30-45 minutes long.
-Prenatal visits are usually once a month for the first 28 weeks, every two weeks until 36 weeks and then once a week until your baby is born.
-On average, you’ll see your midwife 11-12 times before you go into labour.
+Prenatal visits are usually once every 4-6 weeks for the first 28 weeks, every 2-3 weeks until 36 weeks and then once evert 7-10 days until your baby is born.

 What happens at appointments once my baby is born?